Anne E. Pusey

-Biography
+Personal life

 Pusey was born and grew up in Oxford, England.
+Pusey was married to fellow scientist Craig Packer for twenty years, and had two children together; they are now divorced.

+Career

-She graduated from Oxford University with a BA in Zoology in 1970, and worked as an assistant on Jane Goodall’s study of chimpanzees at Gombe National Park, Tanzania.
+Pusey graduated from Oxford University with a BA in Zoology in 1970, and worked as an assistant on Jane Goodall’s study of chimpanzees at Gombe National Park, Tanzania.
 In 1972 she began her PhD work on adolescent chimpanzee behavior and graduated from Stanford University, advised by David Hamburg, with an interdisciplinary PhD in Ethology in 1978.
 She held research associate positions at the University of Sussex, the Serengeti Research Institute and the University of Chicago while working on the Serengeti lion study with Craig Packer.
 She joined the faculty of the Department of Ecology, Evolution and Behavior at the University of Minnesota in 1983.
 There, she established the Jane Goodall Institute's Center for Primate Studies, which archived, digitized and studied the data from the Gombe chimpanzee study and performed new research.
 She moved to Duke University in 2010, where she established the Jane Goodall Institute Research Center, which continued work on the archive.
 Following her retirement in 2018, the archive moved to Arizona State University, becoming the Jane Goodall Institute Gombe Chimpanzee Archive and Database.
 Pusey continues to pursue research on the Gombe chimpanzees as part of the Gombe Research Consortium.